asiya-006/rigel/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: HTML,Javascript
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used:
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: Tesseract
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: V S code,Git

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

----

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]
+- Data can be filled out at the same time uploaded
+- Report presented are structured and concise,ensuring clarity for a board audience

 ---